gitlabhq/gitlabhq/doc/project_services/jira.md

 ### Closing JIRA issues

 JIRA issues can be closed directly from GitLab by using trigger words in commits and merge requests.
-When a commit, which contains the trigger word followed by the JIRA issue ID in the commit message, is pushed, GitLab will add a comment in the mentioned JIRA issue and immediately close it.
+When a commit which contains the trigger word followed by the JIRA issue ID in the commit message is pushed, GitLab will add a comment in the mentioned JIRA issue and immediately close it (provided the transition ID was set up correctly).

 There are currently three trigger words, and you can use either one to achieve the same goal: